 The Chief Executive Officer, whose current responsibilities also encompass those of a Finance Director/CFO, is responsible for the day to day management of the business and works with the Executive Chairman to develop and execute the long-term strategy of the business and is responsible for its implementation.
 He also develops budgets and identifies changes in the financial outlook of the Company and recommends responses.
 He shares responsibility for ensuring that the Company meets its legal requirements and corporate responsibilities, and oversees the Annual Report, website, and various staffing and compliance issues.
 He works jointly with the Executive Chairman on shareholder and communication issues.

 The Remuneration Committee is responsible for making recommendations to the Board on Directors’ remuneration, which also recommends and monitors the level and structure of remuneration for senior executive management, ensuring safeguards are in place to prevent awards made for poor performance.
-The Remuneration Committee comprises Ewen Ainsworth, Independent Non-Executive Director.
+The Remuneration Committee comprises Lord Henry Bellingham (Chairman) and Ewen Ainsworth.
 Other senior personnel attend the Remuneration Committee’s meetings as requested by the Committee, which meets at least twice a year.
 The Remuneration Committee Terms of Reference can be found here.

 The Board has not established a Nominations Committee.
 Matters that would normally be dealt with by the Nominations Committee will be discussed by the Remuneration Committee and referred to the Board as a whole.